 There will be times when computers register multiple DNS entries with different IP addresses.
 This can be caused by computers moving around to different locations, computers being re-imaged, computers being dropped and added back to the domain.

 Having multiple DNS entries will cause name resolution problems which result in connectivity issues.
 DNS aging and scavenging will resolve this by automatically deleting the DNS record that is not in use.

-Aging and Scavenging only applies to DNS resource records that are added dynamically.
+Aging and Scavenging only apply to DNS resource records that are added dynamically.

 PTR records resolve an IP address to a hostname.
 Unless you are running your own mail server PTR records may not be required.